Oreophrynella quelchii: History and etymology

 Oreophrynella quelchii was described as Oreophryne Quelchii by George Albert Boulenger in 1895.
 The description was based on one of the several specimens collected from the summit of Mount Roraima by Mr. J. J. Quelch and Mr. F. McConnell.
 The species was named for the former.

 Description

 The holotype, a male, measures 22 mm in snout–vent length.
 Coloration is black, but the throat and belly are spotted or marbled with bright yellow, also described as bright orange with black mottling.
 Webbing between the fingers and toes is moderate (basal).
 The dorsum has a high density of tubercles of various sizes.

 Habitat and conservation

 The species' natural habitats are high montane tepui environments.
 It is diurnal and usually found on open rock surfaces.
 It is a common species on the summit of Mount Roraima.
-There are currently no major threats, although the restricted range of the species makes its vulnerable to stochastic events.
+There are currently no major threats, although the restricted range of the species makes it vulnerable to stochastic events.
 Also disturbance by tourists could be a threat.
 Parts of its range are protected by the Canaima National Park (Venezuela) and Monte Roraima National Park (Brazil).